Inherited Craziness

 Mr J R & Mrs Trevail then departed from London, on 17 Nov 1910, on the RMS China, this time bound for Sydney, via Freemantle, Adelaide and Melbourne, arriving in Fremantle, Western Australia on 20 Dec 1910.

 Then, in 1911, Joseph R Trevail married Eliza Thursby in Canterbury, New South Wales, Australia.
 Again.
-This time, non-bigamously!
 (I checked the National Archives for a divorce, though it would be very unlikely for ordinary people at that time, and of course there wasn't one.)
 Bigamy is a prison offence in both the UK and Australia, although the sentence length is lower in the latter.

 On 27 Feb 1921, J R and Mrs Trevail left Sydney for Wellington, New Zealand, on the SS Marama, as tourists.
 Joseph's sister Mary Ann had just died and his sister Ellen was still in New Zealand.
-Maybe they went to visit family?

 52 Market Street, Randwick, New South Wales